 Students are expected to attend all labs each week.
+Missing a lab does NOT automatically initiate a makeup allowance.
 You are not permitted to attend another lab section, unless specific permission has been given by the instructor of record or TA.
-Missing 2 or more lab sessions (aside from illness or emergency) will result in a "0" for the course regardless of the completion grade.
+Missing 2 or more unapproved lab sessions (aside from documented illness or emergency communicated to the instructor of record within 48 hours of the event or situation) will result in a "0" for the course regardless of the completion grade.